SwitchChat v3

 1. Run your code!
 If you used JavaScript you can run it with node index.js.
 When it says "Connected!", run \helloworld in-game, and the Chatbox should respond to you!

-You are able to listen after the following events, which directly map to the events sent by the Chatbox websocket API (opens new window):
+You are able to listen after the following events, which directly map to the events sent by the Chatbox websocket API:

 • user - User that went AFK